Message from ETOW's Director: World Radio Day 2013

-Today is UNESCO World Radio Day, which they describe thus (italics are mine): “a day to celebrate radio as a medium; to improve international cooperation between broadcasters; and to encourage major networks and community radio alike to promote access to information and freedom of expression over the airwaves.”
+Today is UNESCO World Radio Day, which is described as "a day to celebrate radio as a medium; to improve international cooperation between broadcasters; and to encourage major networks and community radio alike to promote access to information and freedom of expression over the airwaves."

 UNESCO asked me to share my thoughts regarding the relevance of radio in our mission, as they wished to share it with others on World Radio Day.
 You can listen to this short piece by clicking here or listening in via the embedded player below.

 Without a doubt, radio is as relevant as it has ever been, especially in the remote, rural areas where we work–those areas without reliable power, let alone the Internet.
 It's why radios continue to be much more useful than laptops or cell phones.

 I would like to take this opportunity to thank you for all the support you give Ears To Our World.
 We're enormously grateful.